I hit a parked car. What should I do?

 If somebody hits your parked car and drives away without leaving a note, you should call your insurance provider.
 Even if you don’t intend to make a claim, it’s important to update your provider about any damage to your car.
 If you don’t, you could end up invalidating your cover.

 If you decide to make a claim, you’ll need to gather as much information as possible about the incident.
 Ask people nearby if they saw anything and take photos of the damage.
-You could also check to see if there are any cameras around that might have captured footage of the prang – a local shop may be helpful in providing footage from their CCTV.

 Remember to make a note of the time and date, and the location of your parked car, and call the non-emergency police number 101 within 24 hours to report the accident.